Experience the Manatees of Blue Springs

-Experience the of Manatees Blue Springs State Park.
+Experience the Manatees of Blue Springs State Park.
 Located in the Orlando area, Blue Springs is the winter home for the Florida manatee during the months of November through March.
 Blue Springs is just a short drive from Orlando.
 This time of year the manatees resort to the warmer waters of the springs to survive the cold waters of winter.
 Blue Springs State Park is one of the largest winter sanctuaries for this magnificent animal in Florida.
-Here you can view the manatee in its natural habitat, with bird’s eye views from the boardwalk that runs along the spring, or from the St Johns River, via kayak tour, as they come and go into the river.
+Here you can view the manatee in its natural habitat, with bird’s eye views from the boardwalk that runs along the spring run, or from the St Johns River, via kayak tour, as they come and go into beautiful St. Johns River.

 Blue springs state park not only has abundant Florida wildlife, the park also has some very unique and intriguing history.
 Gold rush prospector, turned orange grower, Louis Thursby purchased Blue Springs 1856 and built a large plantation style home on an Indian midden, which still stands today.
 Before the railroad rolled in, Thursby’s Blue Springs Landing was a hot spot for steam boat activity, shipping goods, citrus and tourists to Jacksonville and beyond.

 A killing freeze occurred in the 1890’s wiping out the orange groves and driving the industry south.
 Being the entrepreneur he was, Thursby switched to the tourist trade, taking advantage of the fishing and hunting opportunities in Blue Springs and the ST Johns River.